Kyrodan/KeeAnywhere/BUILD.md

 # Prepare new release
 This projects follows [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/).
 The *master* branch contains the latest released version.
 Each released version is tagged with a version tag: this tag follows [Semantic Versioning](http://semver.org/).
-Ongoing development takes place in *development* branch.
+Ongoing development takes place in *develop* branch.
-When preparing for a new release the last steps before merging *development* to *master* is to change the version informations (e.g. 0.1.0-alpha):
+When preparing for a new release the last steps before merging *develop* to *master* is to change the version informations (e.g. 0.1.0-alpha):

 * KeeAnywhere\Properties\AssemblyInfo.cs
 * build.cmd
 * version_manifest.txt (change only for production releases)

-After merging *development* to *master* change version in *development* to **next** unstable version (e. g.
+After merging *develop* to *master* change version in *develop* to **next** unstable version (e. g.
 0.2.0-unstable) - just to make clear ths is a development snapshot and generally not released to public.

 # Version examples
 Versions are always counted upwards.
 Each version is unique.